ynshung/api-malaysia/README.md

 4. The web scraping script could be improved further.
 5. Retrieved data is saved under the cache folder.
 You can unpack the archive to save some time.

+## TODO
+* Rewrite web scraping script to continue from current file.

 ## Sources and Licensing

 Data from 2005 to 2017 are retrieved from [data.gov.my](http://www.data.gov.my/) under MOSTI, DOE and KeTSA.
 The data is licensed under [Creative Commons Attribution](https://opendefinition.org/licenses/cc-by/) and [Open Definition 2.1](https://opendefinition.org/od/2.1/en/).